facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 ```

 This property returns the status the search process was in when the
-widget terminated.
+component terminated.
 These are the possible values:

--   0: When reading the Front, the widget ended without being able to
+-   0: When reading the Front, the component ended without being able to
     detect anything.
 Generally when no document is included.

--   1: When reading from the Front, the widget ended up having partially
+-   1: When reading from the Front, the component ended up having partially
     detected a document.
 In this case, some of the expected elements
     have been detected, but not all the necessary ones.

--   2: When reading from the Front, the widget ended up having completed
+-   2: When reading from the Front, the component ended up having completed
     the detection of all the elements of the document.
-If the widget
+If the component
     ends up in this status it is because the OCR analysis could not be
     completed successfully

--   3: When reading from the Front, the widget ended up having parsed
+-   3: When reading from the Front, the component ended up having parsed
     and extracted all the OCR from the document.
 This is the status in
     which a successful reading of the Front of a document would end up.

 The statuses **from 4 to 7 are exactly the same** only that they refer
 to the result of the process when the back is parsed.

+### 5.13 documentCaptured

+Returns the version or model of the document captured.

 ---